How to write for an online audience

 3. Master the art of the catchy headline

 Nothing beats a well-crafted headline for instantly capturing an audience’s attention.
 The trick is to aim for short and punchy, with a proposition your readers will find irresistible.

 Remember: your reader is in a hurry, so keep your headlines less than 7 to 10 words.
-This helpful blog post offers some excellent tips to help you write more effective headlines.

 A final note